axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/doc/functions/OneIdentity.md

 a
 ```

-Also, it does not affect evaluation:
+`OneIdentity` does not affect evaluation:

 ```
 >> f(a)